Continuing the evolution of the tech industry

 Promotion

 While this is not an exhaustive list, it does highlight three areas where the technology sector needs to continue to grow and develop.
-It is essential for the future of the industry that the talent pool continues to grow, especially as the sector continues to grow.
-Women will play a pivotal role in that growth, and consequently, the sooner our sector employs strategies to encourage inclusiveness, the sooner we all benefit from the new female talent entering the technology world.
+It is essential for the future of the industry that the talent pool continues to grow, especially as the sector sees accelerated growth.
+Women will play a pivotal role in that growth and consequently, the sooner our sector employs strategies to encourage inclusiveness, the sooner we all benefit from the new female talent entering the technology world.